 Susann Carmen Jagodzińska (1990)

-is a Polish (in Germany born) photographer, filmmaker, and writer
+is a Polish (in Germany born) photographer, filmmaker, and writer.

 Through a metaphysical contemplation on existence,

-she explores the invisible layers of consciousness and how they influence the nature of reality.
+and how they influence the nature of reality.

 Memory is experienced as fluid and multidimensional.

-She invites the viewer’s own intuition and internal rhythm to complete the artwork.
-The multidimensional dialog.
+She invites the viewer’s own intuition and internal rhythm

-She studied philosophy, ethnology, film and creation in Germany, Japan, and France.
+She studied philosophy, ethnology, film and creation

 She works with Super 8, 16mm film and analog photography, sometimes painting on photographs.